 Faculty and students in the 16 academic departments and 41 research centers, institutes and core research facilities of Arts & Sciences drive the research engine of the university.
 With over $35 million in grant expenditures in 2014-2015 the College of Arts & Sciences consistently leads the university.
 Every year, our faculty and graduate students write hundreds of refereed scholarly articles and books and are regularly invited to present their research at national and international conferences.
 We are extremely proud of our award-winning faculty, staff, and students!

 Arts & Sciences professors and students have also brought national recognition to the university through prestigious honors, including funding from the McArthur Fellows Program, Fulbright Programs, and Harry S. Truman Scholarship Foundation.

 The incredible efforts of Arts & Sciences faculty, staff and students to engage our local and global communities cannot go unnoticed.
 Daily, they help invigorate K-12 education; inspire the public with their works; develop and implement critical solutions to ensure sustainable communities and environments; and improve the lives of people around the world.

-Please explore our websites to learn more about our programs of study.
-If you have any questions or would like additional information about any of our programs, please contact the Dean's Office to meet with one of our advisors, who will be happy to assist you.
+You will find more information about specific programs of study and outreach initiatives on our websites.
+If you have any questions or would like additional information, please contact the Dean's Office or meet with one of our advisors.